charlesjackson261/ultrastar-wingman/ultrastar-wingman/frontend/src/api/docs/USDBApi.md

   'golden': false, // Boolean |
   'songcheck': false, // Boolean |
   'limit': 30, // Number | The number of songs to return per page.
-  'page': 1 // Number | Page number for pagination.
+  'page': 1, // Number | Page number for pagination.
+  'fuzzy': false // Boolean | If the search should be fuzzy.
+This will split things like 'remastered' from the title and searches for each artist individually.
+When using fuzzy, no proper paging will be available - make sure the query is tight enough to not include too many entries.
 };
 apiInstance.apiUsdbSongsApiUsdbSongsGet(opts, (error, data, response) => {
   if (error) {